SAP-archive/cloud-s4-sdk-pipeline/.github/PULL_REQUEST_TEMPLATE.md

 ## Context

 Please provide a description of what your change does and why it is needed.
+Try [completing this sentence](https://chris.beams.io/posts/git-commit/#imperative): *If applied, this commit will ...*

 ## Definition of Done
 Please consider all items and remove only if not applicable.